User Interface Testing

 docker pull selenium/standalone-chrome:3.141.59-oxygen docker pull selenium/standalone-chrome-debug:3.141.59-oxygen docker pull selenium/standalone-firefox docker pull selenium/standalone-firefox-debug docker pull inbucket/inbucket

 vncviewer installed (in order to view the browser action as the UI tests run).
 For example:

 To run the Selenium server locally (not in Docker) see the notes at the end.

-Tests are divided into suites, enabling each suite to test some logical portion of the functionality and for the total elapsed run-time of a single suite to be reasonable (up to about 40 minutes on Travis-CI, about 10 minutes on drone).
+Tests are divided into suites, enabling each suite to test some logical portion of the functionality and for the total elapsed run-time of a single suite to be reasonable (up to about 30 minutes on drone).
 Elapsed run-time on a local developer system is very dependent on the IO as well as CPU performance.
 Smaller apps may have all tests in a single suite.

 Each suite consists of a number of features.
 Each feature is described